How to Find, Debug and Fix N+1 Queries in Rails

 The difference between :joins and :includes #

-Both joins and includes can be used to solve the N+1 query problem in a Ruby on Rails application, but they have different use cases.
+can be used to solve the N+1 query problem in a Ruby on Rails application, but they have different use cases.

-When you use joins, Rails will perform a SQL join to fetch the associated records, and all the data will be returned in a single query.
-This can be faster than using includes when you need to query a large amount of data, but it may result in duplicate records being returned if the join results in multiple records with the same ID.
+when you need to query a large amount of data, but it may result in duplicate records being returned if the join results in multiple records with the same ID.

-On the other hand, when you use includes, Rails will use a SQL LEFT OUTER JOIN to fetch the associated records, and it will then load the data into memory using a separate query.
-This can result in slightly slower performance compared to joins, but it avoids the problem of duplicate records and allows you to eager load associated data to reduce the number of queries needed.
+to fetch the associated records, and it will then load the data into memory using a separate query.
+This can result in slightly slower performance compared to joins

-In general, you should use joins when you only need to query a small amount of data, and includes when you need to load a larger amount of data or when you want to optimize performance by reducing the number of queries.
+when you need to load a larger amount of data or when you want to optimize performance by reducing the number of queries.
 Ultimately, the best approach will depend on the specific needs of your application and the particular use case.

 Use counter_cache #

-counter_cache is a useful feature in Rails that can help avoid N+1 queries when you need to count the number of associated records.
-By using counter_cache, Rails will automatically keep a count of the associated records in a separate column on the parent record.
-This count will be updated automatically whenever a new associated record is added or deleted.
-Here’s how you can set up counter_cache on your models:
+is a useful feature in Rails that can help avoid N+1 queries when you need to count the number of associated records.
+By using counter_cache

-1. Add a new column to the parent model to store the count of associated records:
+Add a new column to the parent model to store the count of associated records:

 add_column :parent_model, :associated_records_count, :integer, default: 0

-2. Add a counter_cache option to the child model’s belongs_to association:
+option to the child model’sbelongs_to

-belongs_to :parent_model, counter_cache: true
+association:class ChildModel < ApplicationRecord belongs_to :parent_model, counter_cache: true end

-3. Whenever a new associated record is created or deleted, Rails will automatically update the count in the associated_records_count column on the parent record.
+Whenever a new associated record is created or deleted, Rails will automatically update the count in the

-Now, when you need to count the number of associated records, you can simply access the associated_records_count column on the parent record.
-This will avoid the need to execute additional queries to count the associated records and can help prevent N+1 query problems.
-Note that counter_cache is only useful for situations where you need to count the number of associated records.
+is only useful for situations where you need to count the number of associated records.
 If you need to load the associated records themselves, you’ll still need to use eager loading or joins to avoid N+1 queries.

 Test and measure #